 - Take the contents from the pan into a blender and blend until it is smooth.

-- In a pan, add in some butter, green chili, coriander and then your seitan or tofu.
+- In a pan, add in some butter, green chili, coriander and then your chicken.
 Mix this around for a little.

-- Add in the blended sauce from earlier to the pan with the seitan or tofu.
+- Add in the blended sauce from earlier to the pan with the chicken.
 Drop in a couple of bay leaves, a cinnamon stick, garam masala and some more coriander.

 - Mix that around and let it cook for a while.
 Once that has been cooked all the way through add in some heavy whipped cream, stir that around.